wp-plugins/svg-support/readme.txt

 == Changelog ==

+= 2.1 =

+* Updates to language files for localization.

 = 2.0 =

 * Add admin settings page with instructions plus options for restricting to admin use only and setting a custom CSS target class.